MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 This article explores the impact of these parameters.

-## Version of generative AI model
+## Version of a generative AI model

 The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.

 The standard model is a generally available (GA) GPT model.
-As of May 2024, this model is GPT 3.5.
-Previous prompts made with the prompt builder use this default model.
-The specific version in use is GPT 3.5 turbo 0125.
-When applied in Power Apps or Power Automate, the GPT 3.5 model consumes AI Builder credits.
+As of May 2024, this model is GPT-3.5.
+Previous prompts made with the prompt builder use GPT-3.5 as the default.
+The specific version in use is gpt-3.5-turbo-0125.

-Another available model is also a generally available (GA) GPT model, specifically GPT 4.
-The exact version for this model is GPT 4o.
-When applied in Power Apps or Power Automate, the GPT 4 model consumes AI Builder credits.
+The GPT-4o model is also a GA GPT model.

+When applied in Power Apps or Power Automate, the GPT-3.5 and GPT-4o models consume AI Builder credits.

-Please note that these exact versions may be subject to change.
+These exact versions might be subject to change.

 ### Choose a model